MonoTech01/IT-Support/Upgrade a PC to Windows 10.md

 4. Set Up Your PC

-# Method 2: Using ISO file, but putting the file in usb instead of a DVD by using Rufus.
+# Method 2: Using ISO file, but putting the file in a USB instead of a DVD by using Rufus.

 What is ISO file?
 An ISO file is a digital archive/copy of a CD, DVD, or Blu-ray disc = contents inside a CD, DVD, Blu-ray disc.
 It's a single file that stores everything on the disc, making it handy for things like installing programs or backing up data.